Have more questions? Email or call us.

 A: Yes, La Luna has SALSA FRIDAYS dance parties on every 2nd & 4th Friday of the month.
 SALSA FRIDAYS are a mix of Salsa, Meringue, Cha-Cha, and Bachata music.
 Every party is started with a dance lesson that is included with admission followed by a full night of dancing.
 Some La Luna dance parties also include buffet style dinner in the beginning of the dance.

 Q: What are La Luna's policies for the Friday night dance parties?

-A: La Luna Friday night dance parties are BYOB, but we do sell water and other non-alcoholic beverages for a reasonable price.
-Small hand-held coolers are allowed and ice & cups are provided for a small charge, please do not bring large picnic coolers because they damage the dance floor.
+A: La Luna Friday night dance parties are no longer BYOB.
+We now have a full liquor license.
+We offer a full CASH BAR with both alcoholic and non-alcoholic beverages for purchase.
+Absolutely no outside food or beverages are permitted.
 The attire is fashionable, sorry no hats or work boots.
 Children under the age of 12 are not allowed.
 Those under 18 must be accompanied by a guardian.
 A limited number of tables are available for reservation free of charge for groups of 8 or more by calling our main telephone number.

 Q: Do La Luna instructors teach or perform at any locations outside of Bensalem?

 A: Although, the formal instruction of Group and Private Lessons is done only at La Luna in Bensalem, there are several other places our faculty can be found performing and teaching.
 For a complete listing of locations in Philadelphia, CLICK HERE.